p10111/BusinessAlchemy/U:\Documents\! Git Repos\BusinessAlchemy/Home: Business Alchemy.md

 All too many people take on risk focusing far too much on that gain, discounting the harm to near impossibility.
 If success was as easy as accepting risk, we'd all be millionaires and failures would be few.
 The fact is that failure is much more likely than success.
-This is true at almost any phase of a project but
+This is true at almost any phase of a project but many times more so for new starts.

+## 7 Elements of Success
+Successful

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTI2MTM2Njc4XX0=
+eyJoaXN0b3J5IjpbMTAwODI1Nzc2Nl19
 -->